Kevinpgalligan/ka/README.md

 The CLI offers introspection commands to show the available units, functions and whatnot (run `ka -h` for help with this).

 Start the interpreter by executing `ka` from your CLI with no arguments.
+There are interpreter-specific commands, prefixed by '%', like `%help`.
+Run `%help` to see a list of these commands.

 ```
 $ ka